 A wide range of Cup tournaments tend to be held on an annual basis.

-The job of the ESF Development Commission is to communicate with National Federations inside and outside Europe and to encourage the spread and growth of softball through supporting clubs, Federations, coaches, projects and ideas.
+The job of the Softball Europe Development Commission is to communicate with National Federations inside and outside Europe and to encourage the spread and growth of softball through supporting clubs, Federations, coaches, projects and ideas.

-With help from the top world softball countries, the ESF brings clinics, coaches and also equipment to wherever in Europe it might be needed.
+With help from the top world softball countries, Softball Europe brings clinics, coaches and also equipment to wherever in Europe it might be needed.

-Although fastpitch softball remains the dominant format in Europe and worldwide, the ESF Development Commission also focuses on slowpitch as an easier and more approachable version of softball and, for children, on the simplest version on softball, called Beeball, where no gloves are needed.
+Although fastpitch softball remains the dominant format in Europe and worldwide, the Softball Europe Development Commission also focuses on slowpitch as an easier and more approachable version of softball and, for children, on the simplest version on softball, called Beeball, where no gloves are needed.

-Other commissions that carry out ESF responsibilities are the Marketing Commission, the very important Financial Commission and the newly-established Coaches Commission.
+Other commissions that carry out Softball Europe responsibilities are the Marketing Commission, the very important Financial Commission and ESCA - The European Softball Coaches Association.

 First Vice President

 Eddy Van Straelen

 The full Executive Board consists of five more members.